frappe/mcp/README.md

 > [!NOTE]
 >
 > For now authentication has not yet been implemented for `frappe-mcp` so you
-> need to register the endpoint with `mcp.register(allow_guest=True)`.
+> need to register the endpoint with `mcp.register(allow_guests=True)`.
 Once the
-> flag is set not additional config is needed in the inspector.
+> flag is set no additional config is needed in the inspector.